sxyu/nerfvis/README.md

 >>> scene.display(port=8888)
 ```

 Inside a Jupyter notebook, you can try using `scene.embed()` instead.
-This will currently embed an IFrame into the notebook.
-The text available port >=8888 will be used in this case.

 For example of use with data visualization (not NeRF):